-Amos was raised in Atlanta, Georgia, where her family was involved in the rich cultural scene cultivated by African American colleges, businessmen, and community leaders in the face of legal segregation at that time.
+Amos was raised in Atlanta, Georgia, where her family was involved in a rich cultural scene, cultivated by African American colleges, businessmen, and community leaders who thrived in spite of segregation.
 Amos graduated from Antioch College in 1958.
 In 1959, she attended the London Central School of Art.
 Returning to New York, she became an assistant at the Dalton School and was introduced to the East Hampton art scene.
-She became a textile designer, and her designs were transformed into unique carpets before she received her M.A. from N.Y.U. in 1966.
+She became a textile designer, and her designs were transformed into unique carpets before she received her M.A. from New York University in 1966.

 Living in New York, Amos found herself closed off from the art world owing to her race and gender.
-When she was 23 years old, she was the only female invited to join Spiral, an early collective of approximately 15 African American male artists in New York City, who were interested in social change.
+When she was 23 years old, she was the youngest member and only female artist who joined Spiral, an early collective of 15 African American male artists, who were interested in social change.
 Spiral included now-celebrated male artists such as Romare Bearden, Norman Lewis, and Hale Woodruff.
 Before being admitted to Spiral, Amos had to submit her work to the male artists for approval.
 “They were very nervous about having a woman in their group,” she later said.
 “They wanted to make sure I was a real artist and not a dilettante or something.”

-In one of Amos’ paintings, a 1966 self-portrait “Flower Sniffer” Amos presents herself alone in a vast abstract field of paint, enjoying the fragrance of flowers.
+In one of Amos’ paintings, a 1966 self-portrait “Flower Sniffer” Amos presented herself alone in a vast abstract field of paint, enjoying the fragrance of flowers.
 The artist steadily returns the viewer’s gaze, asserting and defining her own place within her work as she arranges a flower bouquet.
-In “Sandy and Her Husband” 1973 she depicts a happy couple and spotlights contemporary fashions as she did in her earlier “Flower Sniffer.”
+In “Sandy and Her Husband” 1973 she depicted a happy couple posing in contemporary fashions as she did in her earlier “Flower Sniffer.”

 During the 1970s, Amos taught textile design at the Newark School of Fine and Industrial Arts.
 She was able to thrive as a weaver due to the rise of weaving and fabric art in the Feminist Art Movement.